w3c/AB-public/Vision/README.md

 # The W3C Vision: An Emphasis on Values

+## Status of this Document
+This document is an articulation of the W3C’s mission, values, purpose, and principles;
+in other words, our vision for W3C as an organization in the context of our vision for the Web itself.
+The goal of this vision is not to predict the future, but to define shared principles to guide our decisions.

+This document is not intended to be an operational strategy for W3C Inc. as an organization: such a strategy should take this Vision into account, but it is not the Vision itself.

+This document should not provide recommendations for or against specific technologies: technologies are not value neutral, and preference for or against particular technologies should be influenced by values as articulated here, but this Vision should be a guide for thinking about such things, rather than contain specific answers.

+The goal of this document is to:

+* Help the world understand what W3C is, what it does, and why it matters.
+* Be opinionated enough to provide a helpful framework when making decisions, particularly on controversial issues.
+* Be grounded enough in the shared values of the W3C community to represent the emergent consensus of most of our participants.
+* Be timeless enough that it does not need frequent revision.

 ## Introduction
 The World Wide Web was originally conceived as a tool for sharing information.